AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       end record;

-In this version of the proposal, discriminant subtyping is only legal for non-tagged types.
+In this version of the proposal, discriminant subtyping is only legal for untagged types.
 Considerations around type types are described in the future possibilities section.

 Constructors and Type Predicates